gurmeetsingh90/Dagger2Sample/README.md

-# Dagger2 with Room Demo
+# Dagger2 with Room library

 Above demo is integration of Dagger2 with Room DataBase.